pdf-raku/PDF-API6/README.md

 a closely related, but simpler format with the same syntax, commonly used to maintain form data associated with a PDF.
 There is an unreleased *FDF* module than is analogous to, but much simpler than *PDF::Class*.

-2. *PDF::Content* is a set of roles that both *PDF::Class* and *PDF::Lite* use to implement basic PDF content and graphics.
+2. *PDF::Lite* use to implement basic PDF content and graphics.
 This includes methods for page manipulation, images, xobject forms, graphics, simple colors (RGB, CMYK and Gray-scale) and core-fonts.

-The optional *PDF::Font::Loader* can be used to load Type-1 and Free-Type fonts for use by either *PDF::Class*, or *PDF::Lite*.
+The optional *PDF::Font::Loader* can be used to load Type-1 and Free-Type fonts for use by *PDF::Lite* or above.

 3. *PDF::Class* is a comprehensive set of classes that understand most of the commonly used objects in a PDF, including fonts, interactive features, tagged